 - The use you plan to make of it does not respect the limitations and exceptions provided in the Copyright Act, including fair dealing.
-Consult Exceptions to copyright and Alternatives to copyright, and Creative Commons and open access for more details.
+Consult Exceptions to copyright, Alternatives to copyright, and Creative Commons and open access for more details.

 Course packs, Virtual Campus, or classroom use: If a permission is required for use in a print course pack, on the Virtual Campus, or in the classroom, visit the Instructors section.
 This page details the process for requests other than for use in a print course pack, on the Virtual Campus, or in the classroom.

 Article-based theses: If you wish to include in your thesis an article you have published or submitted for publication, visit the Writing a Thesis section.